jrandj/stock-backtester/README.md

-# ASX200-Backtesting
+# Stock-Backtester

-ASX200-Backtesting is a Python application for testing trading strategies against historical data.
+Stock-backtester is a Python application for testing trading strategies against historical data.

+## Getting Started

-## Installation
+### Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install ASX200-Backtesting.
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install stock-backtester.
 Using Windows Command Prompt:

 1. Create a virtual environment
     ```bash